Cristina Córdova

-Cristina Córdova (born 1976) is an American-born, Puerto Rican sculptor who works and lives in Penland, North Carolina.
+Cristina Córdova (born 1976) is an American sculptor, of Afro-Puerto Rican heritage.
+She lives in Penland, North Carolina.
 Primarily working in clay, she focuses her work on expressive, emotional, and sometimes fantastical human figural sculptures.
 They are inspired by her heritage, gender, politics, and the complexities of human relationships with their surroundings.
 "Magic realism, the predominantly Latin American literary genre, is physically manifested through the surrealistic environments Córdova's subjects inhabit."

 Influenced by the Catholic iconography of her youth in San Juan, Córdova now aims to create figures of her "own pantheon" while trying to emulate a figure representative of and recognizable by her own culture.
 The sculptures are shown in a variety of poses, expressions, colors, textures, and sizes.
 Córdova has won many awards, exhibited her work broadly, and her work is owned by both domestic and international museums.

-Biography
+Early life and education

-Córdova was born in Boston, Massachusetts.
+Cristina Córdova was born in 1976, in Boston, Massachusetts.
 Her parents were Puerto Ricans completing their studies in Medicine at Harvard University.
 They returned to Puerto Rico when she was 6 months old.
-She grew up taking in the rich and layered imagery of the Catholic church.
-The powerful iconography would come to inspire her work and her view of the world.

-Education

-Córdova graduated from the Academia del Perpetuo Socorro, Miramar, Puerto Rico in 1994 and earned a Bachelor of Arts and a concentration in Fine Arts from the University of Puerto Rico, Mayaguez Campus in 1998.
+Córdova graduated in 1994 from the Academia del Perpetuo Socorro, Miramar, Puerto Rico, and earned a B.A. magna cum laude and a concentration in Fine Arts from the University of Puerto Rico, Mayaguez Campus.
 During the summer of 1999 she finished courses at Touchtone School of Crafts at the New York State College of Ceramics at Alfred University.
-That same summer she completed courses at the Haystack Mountain School of Crafts in Deer Isle, Maine.
-Later, she began studies as a special student in independent studies at the New York State College of Ceramics at Alfred University.
-She was supervised by Wayne Higby and Walter McConnell.
-She earned a scholarship to Alfred University for her master's degree in ceramics in 2000.
-She earned a Masters of Fine Arts from New York State College of Ceramics.
+In the summer of 1999 she completed workshop courses at the Haystack Mountain School of Crafts in Deer Isle, Maine.
+She graduated with a MFA degree in 2002 in ceramics at the New York State College of Ceramics at Alfred University.